falchion10/macOS-Jailbreak/README.md

 `sudo cp -v dyld /usr/lib/dyld`

 # 3. Installing Ellekit
-Ellekit is the tweak injection platform we will be using for certain tweaks, such as AppSync Install Ellekit by compiling it from source.
+Ellekit is the tweak injection platform we will be using for certain tweaks, such as AppSync.

+Install Ellekit by compiling it from source.
 Type these commands to clone Ellekit's repo, make it for macOS.

 `git clone https://github.com/tealbathingsuit/ellekit`